Today’s workplace culture

 - Do the best you can within the parameters you are given

-- Avoid whining, complaining or gossip
+- Avoid whining, complaining or being drawn into gossip

 - Don’t tell others what they should do (supervisory responsibilities not-withstanding)

-- Mind disclosures to employees who are not trustworthy
+- Mind disclosures to untrustworthy employees

-When should you look for another position?
+When to look for another position?

 - When your supervisor or coworker yells, throw things and verbally abuses staff;